Myelodysplastic syndrome: Signs and symptoms

-Although some risk exists for developing acute myelogenous leukemia, about 50% of deaths occur as a result of bleeding or infection.
-However, leukemia that occurs as a result of myelodysplasia is notoriously resistant to treatment.
+Patients with MDS have an overall risk of almost 30% for developing acute myelogenous leukemia.

 Anemia dominates the early course.
 Most symptomatic patients complain of the gradual onset of fatigue and weakness, dyspnea, and pallor, but at least half the patients are asymptomatic and their MDS is discovered only incidentally on routine blood counts.
-Previous chemotherapy or radiation exposure is an important factor in the person's medical history.
 Fever, weight loss and splenomegaly should point to a myelodysplastic/myeloproliferative neoplasm (MDS/MPN) rather than pure myelodysplastic process.

 Cause

 Some people have a history of exposure to chemotherapy (especially alkylating agents such as melphalan, cyclophosphamide, busulfan, and chlorambucil) or radiation (therapeutic or accidental), or both (e.g., at the time of stem cell transplantation for another disease).
-Workers in some industries with heavy exposure to hydrocarbons such as the petroleum industry have a slightly higher risk of contracting the disease than the general population.
+Workers in some industries with heavy exposure to hydrocarbons, such as the petroleum industry, have a slightly higher risk of contracting the disease than the general population.
 Xylene and benzene exposures have been associated with myelodysplasia.
 Vietnam veterans exposed to Agent Orange are at risk of developing MDS.
 A link may exist between the development of MDS "in atomic-bomb survivors 40 to 60 years after radiation exposure" (in this case, referring to people who were in close proximity to the dropping of the atomic bombs in Hiroshima and Nagasaki during World War II).
 Children with Down syndrome are susceptible to MDS, and a family history may indicate a hereditary form of sideroblastic anemia or Fanconi anemia.
+GATA2 deficiency and SAMD9/9L syndromes each account for about 15% of MDS cases in children.